MuhammadAwaisRafique/explainai-extension/project/README.md

 ## 📞 Support

-For support, email support@ai-annotator.com or open an issue on GitHub.
+For support, email awaiss.rafique@gmail.com or open an issue on GitHub.

----

-**Made with ❤️ for curious minds everywhere**